 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Notice: There is no access to Barrington Court from the B3168 via Ilminster due to a road closure.
-Please access via the A358 (Taunton) or by the A303 (from South Petherton).
-Note that on Wed 6 August, the road from Lopen Head through to Barrington will be closed all day, due to road works.
+Notice: Notice: There is no access to Barrington Court from the B3168 via Ilminster due to a road closure.
+Please access via the A358 (Taunton) except during the Barrington road works or, by the A303 (from South Petherton).
+Also, for up to 5 weeks from 3 Nov 2014, part of the main street in Barrington will be closed for road works.
+This will affect traffic coming from the Taunton/Ilminster/Langport directions.
+Diversions will be signposted.
+We apologise for any inconvenience.

 Discover the echoes of history in the heart of Somerset, in breathtaking gardens and working orchards